Posted on Leave a comment

 Shortly before that, we added the “Dot-com Bubble” to reference the fall-out from very speculative tech companies after reality settled in that they may not be as important as they thought.
 Then we added “Great Recession” and learned all sorts of fun new financial words like derivatives, credit default swaps, and subprime.
 Without wasting time, we quickly added “Occupy Wall Street” and “Top 1%”.
 Then we moved on very quickly to “Black Lives Matter” and “Cancel Culture”.
 Finally, we’ve rounded out the last four years with a plethora of phrases regarding “Social Distancing” and “Flattening the Curve”.

 One interesting thing reading these phrases is that you can often recognize feelings, images, thoughts, or memories surrounding those very phrases, without me providing any further context whatsoever.
 With just a few words, we can all remember a singular season of life and where we were or who we spoke to.
-I remember exactly where I was for the first videos of 9/11, as well as when Washington went into lockdown.
+I remember exactly where I was for the first videos of 9/11, as well as when Washington State went into lockdown (if was half-time of my soccer game!).

-Eventually, some companies become a little too big, a little too important, and a little too dependent.
-The tides slowly turn from producing lots of value for the local economy, to gradually sucking in all the value in a larger and larger radius.
+Eventually, some companies become a little too big, a little too important, a little too dependent, and a little too extractive.
+The tides slowly turn from producing lots of value for the local economy, to gradually sucking all the value in a larger and larger radius.
 When a company starts taking more value than it produces, people are left wondering where it all went, and is it still worth it to maintain it?
-The cure for this lose-lose situation is to notice these patterns early, get off the train early, and decide that these companies are Too Big To Follow.
+The cure for this lose-lose situation is to notice these patterns early, get off the train at the next stop, and decide that these companies are Too Big To Follow.

 We will always operate “upside-down” and when something gets Too Big to Follow, we’ll go the other direction and look local, look small.
 Next week, we will begin offering Miodo Chocolate, from our own backyard of Camano Island.
 Our friend, Kevin Miodonski, has been making single-origin, small-batch, dark chocolate for over 20 years.
 Our new fresh bread starting this week from Water Tank Bakery follows a similar pattern, from a small local baker using all Northwest ingredients to get bread to your door right after its baked.
 Stayed tuned for more hyper-local producers of honey, pasta, meat, pizza dough, salad dressing, hummus, even dishware and nutrition classes!
 We’re gearing up for a full harvest season!